 };

-will work the same way as calling cb(null)
+will work the same way as cb(null)

-, which means that all the code of the last callback can be reduced to calling cb(error3)
+.
+So, all the code of the last callback can be reduced to calling cb(error3)

 :